chatbottle/chatbottle-api/README.md

 Integrating with ChatBottle is easy and should take a developer about a few minutes.
 What you need to do is just to forward sent and received messages to ChatBottle REST API.

 ### Why to integrate with ChatBottle?
-Thousands of people started developing bots after Messenger Platform was launched at F8.
-In a few months, hundreds of great bots will be released.
-For bots developers, it will be extremely hard to get people use a bot.
+You are probably know that thousands of developers are working on bots right now.
+In a few months the market will be crowded and it will be much more difficult for people to find chatbots.
+Bots developers will need to find a repeatable and affordable way to aquire new users.

-Integration with ChatBottle allows people discover your bot and drives traffic to the bot.
+ChatBottle is one more customer acquisition channel to drive traffic to your bot.
+Integration with ChatBottle allows people discover your bot and start acutally using it.

 Promoting a chatbot with ChatBottle is cheaper than advertising, content marketing or SEO.
 Once the bot is integrated it will be automatically ranked and listed in ChatBottle BotStore.

-It’s important to integrate with ChatBottle as early as possible.
-Even before the official launch of a bot.
-The more data ChatBottle collects, the better our algorithms analyze your bot.

 ### How it works?
 Your bot forwards every message it sent or received to ChatBottle API.
 The messages are analyzed by our ranking algorithms and the bot is ranked.